 Thanks to Mushu’s intervention, the army move through disaster zones where the Huns have attacked and killed people.
 Mulan looks around horrified at the destruction the huns have caused.
-She finds a little girl’s doll when Shang walks over to her, confused to why her his father wasn’t there to meet them.
+She finds a little girl’s doll when Shang walks over to her, confused to why her his father isn’t there.

 Chi Fu calls for Shang, showing him more of the carnage.
-Chein Po walks up the hill, carrying General Li’s helmet.
-Mulan stands with the other soldiers as they watch anxiously for what Shang will do next.
+Chein-Po walks up the hill, carrying General Li’s helmet.

-Mulan moves to pay her respects to the general and receives a hand to the shoulder from Shang as a silent thank you.
+Mulan moves to pay her respects to the general.
 Shang informs the troops the Huns are moving quickly and they’re the only hope the Emperor has remaining.

 As the group moves through the Tung Shao Pass, a rocket explodes from Mulan’s trailer.
 She turns around to see a ‘shellshocked’ Mushu pointing at Cri-Kee.

-Shang rides over and starts of accusing Mulan of blowing their cover when he is shot in the shoulder.
-Mulan frees Khan and tries to ride away from the explosions but an explosion rings out, throwing them off balance.
-Khan takes off in fright.
-Mushu tells Mulan to save Khan before he passes out in the snow.
+Shang starts of accusing Mulan of blowing their cover but is shot.
+Mulan frees Khan and tries to ride away from the explosions but the horse takes off in fright.
+Mushu tells his human friend to save Khan before he passes out.

-Shang rallies his soldiers to fight, saying if they die, they’ll die honourably.
+Shang rallies his soldiers to fight, saying they’ll die honourably.
 Mulan appears hesitant to draw her sword.
 At the last second, Mulan grabs the rocket and runs it closer to Shan Yu.
-She launches the rocket, but it misses the target which Mushu mentions as he throttles through the air.
+She launches the rocket, but it misses the target.

 The impact from the rocket causes an avalanche which wipes out most of the Hun Army.
 What reminds of the Imperial army take shelter behind a boulder while Mulan and Shang get caught in the snow’s carnage.

-Mulan rides the snow out and finds Shang almost buried in the snow.
-Chein Po, Ling and Yao look for their missing captain and friend and try to use a bow and arrow with a rope attached to pull them to safety, only it backfires.
-Mulan, an unconscious Shang, Khan, Mushu, and Cri-Kee end up going over the cliff while Mulan tries to rescue them instead.
+Mulan rides the snow out and finds Shang.
+Chein-Po, Ling and Yao look for their missing friends and try to use a bow and arrow with a rope attached to pull them to safety, only it backfires.

-The guys end up saving them, but Mulan cripples in pain and reveals she’s been stabbed.
+The guys end up saving them, but Mulan reveals she’s been stabbed.